denten-books/plain-text/main.md

 556]."

-With this history in mind, I am interested in reformulating the metaphysical anxiety about literature and value formation in terms of text and control.
+With this history in mind, I am interested in reformulating the metaphysical anxiety about literature and value formation in terms of content and control.
 If you are reading these words on a screen, my message has reached you through a long chain of transformations: from the mechanical action of my keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal.
 Many, many, third parties were involved in that act of communication.
 And some part of that